 Arabic, Arabic and Middle Eastern Studies, Communications, Environmental Studies, Gender Studies, History, International Relations, Internship, Literature, Middle East Studies, Political Science, Religious Studies

 Students are required to take two Arabic language courses, one Modern Standard and one Colloquial Jordanian Arabic course, plus 2 additional courses of your choice (all taught in English).
-Students spending the academic year abroad also have the option of an internship during the spring semester.
-Field trips are also offered as part of this program.
+Students spending the academic year abroad also have the option of completing an internship during the spring semester.
+Field trips are also offered as part of this program and may include exploring biblical Jordan, camping in a Bedouin tent in the middle of the desert, or hiking in a Middle Eastern forest.
 Information about the range of courses can be found on the CIEE website.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.